pymatchmaker/matchmaker/README.md

 ```

 If you have a ImportError with 'Fluidsynth' by `pyfluidsynth` library on MacOS, please refer to the following [link](https://stackoverflow.com/a/75339618).

+Because of the dependency of `partitura`, which uses `MuseScore_General.sf3` (free soundfont provided by MuseScore) as the default soundfont, the soundfont will be installed automatically inside the `partitura` package.
+This might take a while for the first time.

 ## Usage Examples